eortndnjs/ECG---Imbalanced-Data/README.md

 + Train/Validation Ratio: 3 to 1 (To generate general model)

 ## 1. Network Info
-+ LSTM : Advanced structure of RNN, which memorizes former information in the time series signal
++ LSTM : Advanced structure of RNN, which memorizes former information in the time series signal  (Sample Code from [LSTM](https://github.com/yunjey/pytorch-tutorial/blob/master/tutorials/02-intermediate/recurrent_neural_network/main.py#L39-L58))
 + Batch Size: 256 (As large as CoLab can handle)
 + Learning Rate : 1e-3 (Which shows fairly good performance in the case)
 + Optimizer : Adam (Known as one of the best optimizers for RNN)
 + Criterion : Cross Entropy Loss